ayyush08/go-lang-starter/NOTES.md

 - `defer` statement invokes a function whose execution is deferred to the moment the surrounding function returns, either because the surrounding function executed a return statement, reached the end of its function body, or because the corresponding goroutine is panicking.
 - Deferred functions are executed in LIFO order.

+## Web Requests in Go

+- `net/http` package is used to make web requests in Go.
+It is the fastest way to make web requests in Go.